Goyabadda/Goyabadda/README.md

-- 👋 Hi, I’m @Goyabadda
+- 👋 Hi, I’m Goyabada
 - 👀 I’m interested in Design, computer science, programming and drawing.
 - 🌱 I’m currently taking a technical course in systems development.
 - 💞️ I’m looking to collaborate on games and app projects